-Generally, if an airline charges $25 for each checked bag, then you’ll be paying $50 per set of equipment on a round-trip flight.
+Generally, if an airline charges $25 (some airlines charge more) for each checked bag, then you’ll be paying $50 per set of equipment on a round-trip flight.
 Can you sneak more than one set of skis in a bag?
 Good question.
 We’ll cover that next as we continue our tips for traveling with skis.

-One more thing about flying during a pandemic.
-You want flexibility without penalty.
-Be sure to find our your airline's cancellation or change fee policy before you book.
-Southwest has a great policy that allows you to apply the canceled flights travel funds to future flights.
-Many other major airlines are waiving fees and being more flexible in this time so you can book with confidence.
+One more thing about flying in 2021: You want flexibility without penalty.
+Be sure to find out your airline's cancellation or change fee policy before you book.
+Southwest has a great policy that allows you to apply the canceled flight's travel funds to future flights.
+Many other major airlines are waiving fees and being more flexible during this time so you can book with confidence.

 What else can go inside the equipment bag?

 Technically speaking, a ski bag usually has one set of skis and one set of poles.
 Have we sneaked an extra small set in?
 Yep.
 United Airlines allows up to two snowboards per bag or up to two pairs of skis per bag (as long as the bags are under 50 pounds).
-A boot bag should technically hold a pair of boots and helmet.
-Both bags together should weigh less than 50 pounds total, but airlines usually waive the length of ski equipment and do not charge extra or oversize fees for ski and snowboard equipment.
+A boot bag should technically hold a pair of boots and a helmet.
+Both bags together should weigh less than 50 pounds total, so if you sneak that extra board in, it may set you over the limit when combined with a boot bag.
+Airlines usually waive the length of ski equipment and do not charge extra or oversize fees for ski and snowboard equipment.

 Knowing how to pack for a ski trip will help you to maximize space and save money on luggage.
 If you have some lightweight items that you can stuff into boots (such as ski socks or neck warmers) and put your goggles, hat and gloves in the bag, you are likely to toadally get away with it.
 As long as the bag is not stuffed or heavy, it’s likely nobody will check.
 But be prepared to move things around if they call you out on it.

-Have we stuffed a wet swimsuit on our return trip or pair of gloves and hats in with the skis?
+Have we stuffed a wet swimsuit, pair of gloves or hats in with the skis on our return trip?
 Every time.
 Have we stuffed our ski jacket in with the boots?
 Yes, we have.
 You can always pull a coat out of the bag and wear it on the plane if you have to, but it’s worth rolling it up and packing it in just in case.
 Ski clothes look bulky, but if you roll them up tightly, they tend to squeeze into tight spaces pretty well.
 Again, as long as you do it sparingly, you can get away with a few light items sharing space with your ski equipment.
 Keep in mind that if your bag is bursting at the seams, airline employees are going to have you remove items, so don’t push it.